STUDENT DEVELOPMENT & COUNSELING

 Dual Enrollment Agreement

-Hampton City Schools and Thomas Nelson Community College
+Hampton City Schools and Virginia Peninsula Community College

 The Secretary of Education, the Virginia Community College System Chanceslor, and the Commonwealth of Virginia Superintendent of Public Instruction have established the “Virginia Plan for Dual Enrollment between Virginia Public Schools and Community Colleges.
-Under this plan Hampton City School and Thomas Nelson Community College have developed an agreement to allow high school students to take college-level courses and receive both college credit and high school credit towards graduation.
+Under this plan Hampton City Schools and Virginia Peninsula Community College have developed an agreement to allow high school students to take college-level courses and receive both college credit and high school credit towards graduation.

-Hampton City Schools and Thomas Nelson Community College shall provide a pathway for participating students to complete an associate’s degree or one-year Uniform Certificate of General Studies (General Education Certificate) concurrent with their high school diploma.
+Hampton City Schools and Virginia Peninsula Community College shall provide a pathway for participating students to complete an associate’s degree or one-year Uniform Certificate of General Studies (General Education Certificate) concurrent with their high school diploma.
 Credit awarded for applicable dual enrollment courses and Advanced Placement courses with qualifying exam scores of three or higher may be applied toward attainment of the aforementioned credentials.

 Please see your school counselor for additional information and to discuss the pathways.